-I am an assistant professor of cognitive science at CEU, Budapest, Hungary.
-I am working on cultural evolution and its cognitive bases, with analyses in the history of science and mathematics, and in economics.
-Scientific practices and economic choices have traditionally been described as rational.
-I attempt to describe them as resulting from both environmental/contextual and psychological causal factors.My work deals with the following themes :
+I am an associate professor of cognitive science at CEU, Budapest, Hungary.
+I am working on the role of adaptive cognition in shaping economic behaviour, cultural evolution and the history of science.My work deals with the following themes :

 - Principles of cultural evolution

-- Integration of social and cognitive studies of science; cognitive history of mathematics
+- Integration of social and cognitive studies of science

 I studied mathematics at the university of Paris Diderot (Licence and Master) and philosophy at the Sorbonne (Licence) and Cambridge University (M.Phil.)
 I did my Ph.D. at the Institut Jean Nicod, Ecole des Hautes Etudes en Sciences Sociales, under the supervision of Dan Sperber.
 Before coming to CEU, I was a research fellow at the KLI for Evolution and Cognition Research.